dansheffler/dtsheffler.com/cv.md

 #### Presentations ####

-"Why Molinism Does Not Help with the Rollback Argument," Society of Christian Philosophers, Trinity College, March 2014 (forthcoming).
+"Why Molinism Does Not Help with the Rollback Argument," Society of Christian Philosophers, Trinity College, March 2014.

 "The Sun and the Good: the Allegory of the Sun in *Republic* VI," Society for Ancient Greek Philosophy, Fordham University, October 2013.